-The time constraint to reach his goals excludes already many different real estate lead generation methods that are more suitable for the long game.
+The time constraint to reach his goals excludes many different real estate lead generation methods more suitable for the long game.

 The “long game” means seller leads who can be reached now but are not ready yet.

-It also means the lead generation method will take more time until it unfolds its full effect (e.g., content marketing, such as blogging or posting on social media and other inbound marketing methods).
+It also means the lead generation method will take longer until it unfolds its full effect (e.g., content marketing, such as blogging or posting on social media and other inbound marketing methods).

 So, on the one hand, Joe will need to use one or more lead generation methods with a high likelihood of reaching at least warm or hot prospects.